ntustison/LAMNrFlows/Manuscript/intro.md

 ## The LAM-Flow framework: learning shared multiscale latent spaces

-We develop a general systems view—*Latent-Aligned Multimodal Normalizing Flows (LAM-Flow)*—that leverages the multiscale structure of flows to learn *shared* and *private* latent components across modalities for matched subjects.
+We develop a general systems view—*Latent-Aligned Multiview Normalizing Flows (LAM-Flow)*—that leverages the multiscale structure of flows to learn *shared* and *private* latent components across modalities for matched subjects.
 A subject’s multiscale latents are treated as structured random